IETF-TEAS-WG/network-slice-topology/draft-liu-teas-transport-network-slice-yang.md

    In the example shown in {{fig-ns-topo-example}}, node virtualization is used to separate and allocate resources in physical devices.
-Two virtual routers VR1 and VR2 are created over physical router R1.
+Two virtual routers VR1 and VR2 are created over physical router R1, and two virtual routers VR3 and VR4 are created over physical router R2, respectively.
 Each of the virtual routers,as a partition of the physical router, takes a portion of the resources such as ports and memory in the physical router.
    Depending on the requirements and the implementations, they may share